TheMediocritist/processQueue/README.md

 ### `queue:processItems(n)`

 **Description**:
-Processes up to `n` items in the queue by applying the custom operation to each item.
+Processes up to `n` items in the queue from oldest to newest by applying the custom operation to each item.

 **Parameters**:
 - `n (number)`: The maximum number of items to process.